Skip to content

 • Facilities Rental

-Home > Financial Aid > Frequently Asked Questions
+Home > Financial Aid > Financial Aid: Frequently Asked Questions

 Frequently Asked Questions

-Financial aid is money made available by various sources to be used for education.
+Financial aid is money made available by various sources and can be used for education related expenses.

-Awards are calculated using the information on the FAFSA, including: prior year income, assets, and family size.
+Awards are calculated using the information on the FAFSA or CADAA, including prior year income, assets, and family size.

 Gavilan’s code is: 001202